ai4er-cdt/flood_risk_shipston/src/Readme.md

 which are not covered in CAMELS-GB.
 This data is private and has to be requested from the NRFA.

+Other data used in this project:
+- Asset data on the flood management interventions in Shipston, the catchment of interest.

 ## 3. Models
 Contains all models used in this project as well as the metrics.